Winchester, Idaho

 Winchester is a city in western Lewis County, Idaho, United States, located on the Camas Prairie in the north central part of the state.
 The population was 356 at the 2020 census, up from 340 in 2010.
+Winchester Lake State Park lies south of the city.

 History

 Winchester is within the Nez Perce Indian Reservation, and similar to the opening of lands in Oklahoma, the U.S. government opened the reservation for white settlement in November 1895.
 The proclamation had been signed less than two weeks earlier by President Cleveland.

 The city was named in 1900 during a meeting to establish a school district.
 While considering the possibilities, an individual looked at the stack of Winchester rifles at the door and suggested the name, which was approved.
 The sawmill closed in May 1965 after the mature timber in the area had been cut.
 The mill was operated by Boise Cascade for its final five years; its closure followed a fire which destroyed much of downtown Winchester in November 1964.